Joseph Miller Huston: Oaks Cloister

 Huston's home, known as Oaks Cloister and built around 1904, is located in the Germantown section of Philadelphia and has been described as one of the finest residences in the city.
 The Huston family sold the property in 1955 and it fell into disrepair over time and ultimately was abandoned.
 This venerable landmark was saved from demolition in 2002 by Dr. Russell Harris and Mr. John Casavecchia, who spent the following decade restoring the mansion to its original glory.

 In 1911, Huston designed the Searles Memorial Methodist Church, now located in the Old Pottstown Historic District.

+In 1920, he partnered with Stanford Lewis in the architectural firm Lewis & Huston which operated from 1920 to 1929.
+Huston retired in 1930.

+He was a member of the Union League of Philadelphia, the Merion Cricket Club, and the Princeton Club of Philadelphia.
+He was an active member of the Republican Party, he spoke at several conventions and campaigned for William McKinley in Pennsylvania.

+Huston died on November 16, 1940, and was interred at West Laurel Hill Cemetery, in Bala Cynwyd, Pennsylvania.

 Personal life

 Huston married Matilde Lewis MacGregor on May 1, 1901.

-An active member of the Republican Party, he spoke at several conventions and campaigned for William McKinley in Pennsylvania.

-Huston died on November 16, 1940.